-- S-512 A shoreline may be designated Rural Shoreline if the shoreland is characterized by rural levels of development or if the shoreland is zoned Rural Area (RA) and: - The shoreland does not contain limitations on rural residential uses, such as geological hazards or flood hazards; and - b.
+A shoreline may be designated Rural Shoreline if the shore Landis characterized by rural levels of development or if the shoreland is zoned Rural Area (RA-2.5, RA-5, RA-10, and RA-20) and:

+- a.
+The shoreland does not contain limitations on rural residential uses, such as geological hazards or flood hazards; and - b.
 The shoreline does not provide important shoreline ecological processes and functions that would be significantly compromised by rural levels of residential development.